-Over the last fortnight, QN Magazine broke a number of stories related to the action of the Sultan of Brunei introducing penalties such as whipping, amputation and death by stoning into his small South-East Asian realm.
-Tomorrow, Boycott Brunei in Australia are holding a rally in Brisbane’s Botanic Gardens opposite the Brunei-owned Royal in the Park Hotel to protest the laws.
+Over the last fortnight, QN Magazine broke a number of stories related to the action of the Sultan of Brunei.
+He recently introduced penalties such as whipping, amputation and death by stoning into his small South-East Asian realm.
+Tomorrow, Boycott Brunei in Australia are holding a rally in Brisbane’s Botanic Gardens.
+The protest, opposite the Brunei-owned Royal on the Park Hotel, will protest the laws.

 Brunei’s new laws are neither the laws of a religion, nor of a country.
 They are the laws of one man, Hassanal Bolkiah, Brunei’s all-powerful dictator.

 Nor are the laws about morality – they are about power and control.

 The Sultan and royal family’s history of flouting the very sexual mores he is criminalising are well documented.

 The sultan is an autocratic ruler and worried about his position.
 Oil revenues are in decline.

 Hassanal has relied on those revenues for years to bribe his people.
 Subsidies to health, education and other services quieten domestic critics.
 The people also tolerate his obscene squandering of their national wealth.

 It is usually assumed the Sultan’s wealth insulated him from the effects of boycotts and protests.
 Many attribute a personal wealth of US$20 billion to the sultan.
 Additionally, control of the Brunei Investment Agency (BIA) gifts him an (assumed) additional US$40 billion.

 Oil provides the Sultan with an annual income of about UD$2 billion.
 That income previously encouraged the BIA to work on long-term financial strategies.
 Initially it could operate as a mere financial dalliance — not required to perform until 2035 when the oil runs out.
 Indeed, the investment arms of the BIA tout the aim of long term returns.